fief-dev/docs/docs/integrate/javascript/ssr/nextjs-pages.md

 ## Summary

-You're Next.js project is now ready and can easily control the authentication and permissions of your users!
+Your Next.js project is now ready and can easily control the authentication and permissions of your users!
 Here are the most important things to remember while developing your app:

 1. If you want to protect a page, add it to the `authMiddleware` paths in `middleware.ts`.
 2. If you want to access user information or permissions, use [`useFiefUserinfo`](https://fief-dev.github.io/fief-js/functions/nextjs.useFiefUserinfo.html) and [`useFiefAccessTokenInfo`](https://fief-dev.github.io/fief-js/functions/nextjs.useFiefAccessTokenInfo.html) hooks.